Naval Station Sangley Point: World War II

 The first bombing by the Japanese on 10 December 1941, heavily damaged the Cavite Navy Yard.
 Japanese forces occupied Cavite in January 1942. the Japanese continued to use Sangley and Cavite for basically the same purpose.
-They rehabilitated and expanded the facilities and used them for repair of their own craft and construction of small wooden vessels for coastal shipping of supplies.
+They rehabilitated and expanded the facilities and used them for the repair of their own craft and the construction of small wooden vessels for coastal shipping of supplies.

 American carrier-based planes first bombed the repair facility in September 1944.
 The Cavite Navy Yard was again badly damaged, as were most of the hospital buildings at Cañacao.

 On 20 March 1945, units of the Seventh Fleet landed on Sangley Point, ridding the area of the remaining Japanese.
-Within a month, ACORN-45 arrived and set up an advance base maintenance organization under Commander Donald W. Darby.
+Within a month, ACORN-45 arrived and set up an advanced base maintenance organization under Commander Donald W. Darby.
 Seabees from the 12th Naval Construction Regiment immediately began construction and repair of the base and airfield.

 Postwar years

 The base maintenance organization was officially designated Naval Air Base, Sangley Point in 1945.
 Early in 1955, top echelon planners of the Navy recognized the importance of Sangley Point services and designated it a permanent facility.
 Later, after the establishment of Naval Air Station Cubi Point at Subic Bay, the designation was changed to Naval Station Sangley Point in accordance with the treaty with the Philippine government which allowed for only one official naval air station.

 The Naval Station Sangley Point was not large, encompassing an area of only 341 acre.
 Half of which was occupied by its most valuable asset: the 8000 ft runway and its associated air-operations facilities and air-navigational aids.
 The primary mission of Sangley was to provide maintenance, support, and materials for the regional operations of U.S. Seventh Fleet.

 The base was the headquarters of Commander U.S. Naval Forces Philippines/Commander-in-Chief Pacific Representative Philippines (COMNAVPHIL/CINCPACREPPHIL), which was considered to be the most important activity supported by Naval Station Sangley Point.

 It also supported two patrol squadrons of sea planes, deployed on Sangley on a rotational basis to help fulfill the Mutual Defense Treaty with the Philippines.
-During the Korean War these were activated Naval Reserve Squadrons.
+During the Korean War, these were activated Naval Reserve Squadrons.

 The Coast Guard Air Station and the Coast Guard Ship Nettle played a vital role in search-and-rescue operations and in the maintenance of remote long-range aid-to navigation (LORAN) stations located throughout the Philippines.
 The Fleet Weather Facility was tasked with furnishing weather information to ships and aircraft operating in the Western Pacific and East China Sea areas.

 Naval Station Sangley Point also provided support for a Fleet Air Wing detachment, a Naval Communications Center, Marine Barracks, a Recruiting Detachment, and Navy Exchange and Commissary Stores.